-- For system installation with PXE, you must have a TFTP server installed and configured.
-By default, SUSE Manager installs such a TFTP server. - To PXE boot systems for installation, you must either set up a DHCP server for Cobbler PXE booting or have access to your network's DHCP server.
-Edit /etc/dhcp.conf to change next-server to the hostname or IP address of your Cobbler server.
+To use Cobbler for system installation with PXE, you will require a TFTP server.
+Uyuni installs a TFTP server by default.
+To PXE boot systems, you will require a DHCP server, or have access to a network DHCP server.
+Edit the /etc/dhcp.conf configuration file to change next-server to the hostname or IP address of your Cobbler server.